I often get asked by several people how I manage my full-time job, masters in mechanical engineering, blogging and personal life.

 Blogging is really a stress buster for me, it helps me relax and rejuvenate.
 Most of my weekends are spent tasting different kinds of food.
-I am sure most of us go out and eat during weekdays or weekends, I do the same, the difference being I publish it in a very creative manner to my followers with the intention of making my followers aware and sharing whatever new is available.
-During weekdays, I do not get much time, but if I feel like going out to eat, I make sure I post the same on social media.
-Which is why, this is doable.
+I am sure most of us go out and eat during weekdays or weekends, I do the same, the difference being I publish it in a creative manner to my followers with the intention of making my followers aware and sharing whatever new is available.
+During the weekdays, I do not get much time, but if I feel like going out to eat, I make sure I post the same on social media.
+Which is why… this is doable.

-I realized very early that blogging is something I do not want to do full time too, it is just a stress buster and is not something I want to pursue as a job.
+I realized very early in life that blogging is something I do not want to do full time too, it is just a stress buster and is not something I want to pursue as a job.
 I believe each of us needs to have something outside of work that can help us de-stress, and mine is blogging and I continue being a lifestyle influencer.

-If you consider blogging as “work” and not “fun” you will never have the time to do it.
+❝ If you consider blogging as “work” and not “fun” you will never have the time to do it.
 Food/staycations/lifestyle activities rejuvenates my mind, thus am able to do it as it is what I turn to when I am stressed.
-Every person needs to follow a passion/activity that will help rejuvenate continuously.
+Every person needs to follow a passion/activity that will help rejuvenate continuously ❞

-I consider blogging as “flaunting my talents”.
+Additionally, I consider blogging as “flaunting my talents”.
 It is my personal portfolio and that is exactly how my blog kicked-off.
 I represented myself on the page, flaunted my lifestyle and as you do it, you’ll realize it’s actually not that hard.
 You’re just clicking pictures of what you do every day anyway…

 I also never considered blogging as a ticket to heaven/to get free things (yes, we all love gifts, and at times, I do love getting pampered 😇).
 If that is the mentality, succeeding is highly unlikely.
 One also needs to remember, that there will always be some who will try to de motivate you and pull you down, but there will be far more who will appreciate you and help you succeed.
 Learn to see the difference.